 If you wear orthotics, bring them along.
 They impact the fit of a boot.

 Spend some time in the boots.
 Take a stroll through the store.
 Walk up and down stairs.
 Find an inclined surface and walk on it.
-If you detect an odd bump or seam, or a little pinching in the forefoot, the boot’s not right.

 Consider aftermarket insoles (a.k.a. footbeds).
 Insoles come in models that can enhance comfort, support or fit—or all three.
 See our Expert Advice article, Insoles: How to Choose.